qwertie/loyc.net/loyc-trees/index.md

 Introduction
 ------------

-Loyc trees are a kind of inverted tree structure.
-They are designed for representing source code, but are also useful for data in general, particularly if that data includes code-like elements such as "expressions", "commands" or "variables".
+Loyc trees are meant to act as an abstract syntax tree for any programming language.
+While they are designed to represent source code, they are also useful for data in general, particularly if that data includes code-like elements such as "expressions", "commands" or "variables".

 The term "Loyc tree" refers to the conceptual or in-memory representation of the tree; the standard text representation of Loyc trees is [LES](/les).